 What the state governments do with infringement notices is nothing more than demanding money with menaces.
 They send those tickets out to motorists and demand that they either pay up or else.
 The tickets are accompanied by dire threats of fines and even harsher penalties if the recipients do not pay up at the point of the legal gun.
 But the truth is that these infringement notices can be dealt with quite easily and state governments really don't like people who not only see through their attempts at extortion, but use the law to beat them.

-Using the NSW Office of State Revenue State Debt Recovery Office (SDRO) as the example here quickly reveals the extent of the scam.
+Using the Revenue NSW ( formerly the Office of State Revenue State Debt Recovery Office - SDRO) as the example here quickly reveals the extent of the scam.
 The first thing that one sees on the website is the banner: "Act now to avoid extra costs.
 It is an offence to provide false information."
-This is a blatant lie, because extra costs cannot be imposed on top of a penalty if a person is found guilty of it.
-Yes, it may be an offence to provide false information, but the trick is to not provide any information at all.
-No person is obliged to provide anything that may tend to incriminate them, so if you don't provide any information at all, then they can't prosecute you.
+It may be an offence to provide false information, but the trick is to not provide any information at all.
+No person is obliged to provide anything that may tend to incriminate them, so if you don't provide any information at all, then they can't prosecute you for providing false information.

 The website states that: "If you receive a penalty notice you must choose from the following options - Pay the fine or Name the driver or Request a review or Go to court."
 Again, this is utter baloney.
 Let's look closer at these so-called options.